Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Introduction

-Geometrically frustrated systems have an inherent incompatibility between the lattice geometry and the magnetic interactions resulting in macroscopically degenerate ground-state manifolds.\cite{lacroix2011introduction,RogerGMelko,GardnerJ,Ramirez,Bramwell2001SpinMaterials} The large magnetocrystalline anisotropy and magnetic interactions in these systems give rise to unusual noncollinear spin textures, such as a spin-ice state that hosts emergent quasiparticle excitations equivalent to magnetic monopoles. \cite{CastelnovoMoessnerSondhi,Paulsen,Giblin,Fennell} As in ref.\cite{Bramwell_2020}, we denote the two-in/two-out Pauling states with (2:2), the 3-in/1-out monopole states as (3:1), and the all in/all-out configurations as (4:0), with $J_{eff}$ controlling the energies of these available states (i.e., the energy cost of a spin flip).
-Similar to applied biases controlling the electro-chemical potential of electrons in a material, the MCP of the (3:1) states (i.e., the energy needed to add a monopole to a system in thermal equilibrium) can be altered by an applied field, thus making $J_{eff}$ field dependent (see Fig. \ref{Fig1:data}(a)).
-The applied field will lower the chemical potential of specific configurations leading to magnetic transitions between various non-collinear spin textures depending on the field direction and strength,\cite{RogerGMelko,petrenko,FennellPetrenko} (see Fig. \ref{Fig1:data}(b)-(d)).
+Geometrically frustrated systems have an inherent incompatibility between the lattice geometry and the magnetic interactions resulting in macroscopically degenerate ground-state manifolds.\cite{lacroix2011introduction,RogerGMelko,GardnerJ,Ramirez,Bramwell2001SpinMaterials} The large magnetocrystalline anisotropy and magnetic interactions in these systems give rise to unusual non-collinear spin textures, such as a spin-ice state that hosts emergent quasiparticle excitations equivalent to magnetic monopoles. \cite{CastelnovoMoessnerSondhi,Paulsen,Giblin,Fennell} As in ref.\cite{Bramwell_2020}, we denote the two-in/two-out Pauling states with (2:2), the 3-in/1-out monopole states as (3:1), and the all in/all-out configurations as (4:0).
+The effective spin-pair coupling ($J_{eff}$) determines the energy per tetrahedron for each of these states; for nearest neighbor exchange interactions, 2$J_{1,eff}$ is required to trigger the (2:2) $\rightarrow$ (3:1) transition.
+Importantly, the value of $J_{eff}$ is altered if interactions beyond nearest neighbor (i.e., dipolar \textit{D} and 2$^{nd}$ and 3$^{rd}$ nearest neighbor exchange \textit{J$_2$, J$_{3}$}) are included (see Table \ref{En-scales} and Fig. \ref{Fig1:data} (a)), as described in previously reported models \cite{Henelius,Ruff,Bramhartog,lacroix2011introduction,borzi}.
+Similar to applied biases controlling the electro-chemical potential of electrons in a material, an applied field lowers the chemical potential of specific configurations leading to magnetic transitions between various non-collinear spin textures depending on the field direction and strength,\cite{Bramwell_2020,RogerGMelko,petrenko,FennellPetrenko,Harrisbramwell} (see Figs. \ref{Fig1:data} and \ref{spinconfig}).